Auto Loan Calculator

 Inputs and assumptions

-• Vehicle price the purchase price before loan financing.
+• Vehicle price is the purchase price before loan financing.
+This is the starting point for all calculations and directly affects the loan amount and sales tax.

-• Down payment cash paid upfront to reduce the amount financed.
+• Down payment is cash paid upfront to reduce the amount financed.
+A larger down payment reduces the principal balance, which in turn lowers the monthly payment and total interest charges.

-• Sales tax rate local tax rate used to estimate tax added to the deal.
+• Sales tax rate is the local tax rate used to estimate tax added to the deal.
+Sales tax can add a significant amount to the total cost, especially in states or regions with rates above 8%.

 Formulas and workflow

-Taxable amount = max(vehicle price − trade-in value, 0) Sales tax = taxable amount × tax rate
+Taxable amount taxable amount = max(vehicle price - trade-in value, 0)

-Loan amount = vehicle price + sales tax − down payment − trade-in value
+Loan amount loan amount = vehicle price + sales tax - down payment - trade-in value

 What affects total auto loan cost